What is happening?More than 420 million children currently live with the effects of violence and armed conflict - and this number is steadily growing.

 We work to put these structures back together - partnering with communities and official bodies to safeguard the fundamental rights of children and strengthen child protection systems.

-One of our safe spaces in Sri Lanka
+Children from one of our programmes in Sri Lanka

 Photo: Geert Snoeijer